 But while CBD is arguably the most remarkable cannabinoid in the cannabis family of plants, research and testimonials on the physiological AND psychological benefits of cannabis extend far beyond just CBD oil and supplements alone.

 A Broader Look at Cannabis as a Holistic Medicine

 The healing power of the cannabis plant is quite extensive and complex.
 The cannabis (and hemp) plant contains a wide range of antioxidants, anti-inflammatory ingredients, healthy fatty acids, vitamins, minerals, and 120+ cannabinoids.
 Just a few of these plant-derived cannabinoids that provide therapeutic benefits include CBD, THC, and CBG.

 An up and coming area of research looks at CBD use in athletes.
-Even professional sports is reviewing policies on cannabis use for injuries.
+Even professional sports are reviewing policies on cannabis use for injuries.
 There should be ways to benefit in everyday fitness activities.
 This blog explores some of them.
-6 ways CBD enhances your athletic performance.
+Six ways CBD enhances your athletic performance.

 Beyond the Mental and Physical Components of CBD

 Holistic medicine emphasizes the optimization of the entire self.
 So, for some, treating the soul is another part of this framework.
 Before considering how CBD may influence the holistic self beyond the mind and body, let’s quickly take a look at what the philosopher, theologian, and jurist St. Thomas said on the matter.

 The famous figure is known for saying that "the soul's rest is pleasure” and that one should seek the "delight of the soul" unless that "pleasure" is harmful, disruptive to the balance of "one's mind and one's life," or inappropriate for the person or occasion.
 Because of the non-psychoactive effects of CBD and its impact on harmonizing the mind and body, CBD may be a beneficial way to please the mind, body, and soul without doing any harm.